 - Rinse chard.

-- Start at top of stem stalk where leaves are full, and cut right down middle of stalk while leaves are still intact.
+- Start at the top of the stem stalk where leaves are full, and cut right down the middle of the stalk while leaves are still intact.

-- Once halved, cut or pull leaves in bit size pieces.
-When you get to the whole red stem, cut 3-4” of red stem in bite size pieces, keeping whole stem parts separate (those will take longer to cook).
+- Once halved, cut or pull leaves in bite-size pieces.
+When you get to the whole red stem, cut 3 to 4” of red stem in bite-size pieces, keeping whole stem parts separate.
+(Those will take longer to cook.)

-- Boil water, blanch stems first (alone) for 2-3 minutes; remove, run under cold water, and set aside to drain.
+- Boil water, and blanch stems first (alone) for two to three minutes; remove, run under cold water, and set aside to drain.

-- Blanch chard leaves in boiling water for 1-2 minutes (should be a beautiful bright green and red), remove from boiling water, run under cold water, and set aside to drain.
+- Blanch chard leaves in boiling water for one to two minutes (should be a beautiful bright green and red), remove from boiling water, run under cold water, and set aside to drain.

-- Heat oil in sauté pan over medium-high heat, add red bell pepper to sauté for 2 minutes, and then add red stem pieces.
+- Heat oil in sauté pan over medium-high heat, add red bell pepper to sauté for two minutes, and then add red stem pieces.

-- Sauté for another 2 minutes, and add chard leaves and red pepper flakes (if desired).
+- Sauté for another two minutes, and add chard leaves and red pepper flakes (if desired).

-- Serve with a squeeze of lemon juice over top.
+- Serve with a squeeze of lemon juice over the top.